Miss Teen USA: 2020s

 In August 2023, it was announced that Crystle Stewart had stepped down as president of the Miss USA Organization.
 She was replaced by fashion designer Laylah Rose.

-In May 8, 2024, UmaSofia Srivastava, then Miss Teen USA 2023, resigned from her title, stating that her values no longer aligned with the direction of the organization.
+On May 8, 2024, UmaSofia Srivastava, then Miss Teen USA 2023, resigned from her title, stating that her values no longer aligned with the direction of the organization.
 Her resignation came two days after the resignation of Miss USA 2023 Noelia Voight, and amid allegations of ill-treatment, abuse, and bullying within the Miss USA organization.
 The revelations came to light when Srivastava's mother, Barbara, addressed the issue on Good Morning America, suggesting her daughter's dream job had turned into a nightmare.
 Srivastava's first runner-up, Stephanie Skinner of New York, declined the position, and as a result, and the title remained vacant up until the 2024 competition.

-In September 2025, longtime pageant coach Thom Brodeur announced on Instagram that he had acquired the Miss USA and Miss Teen USA pageants as the new president, chairman, and CEO.
+On September 4, 2025, longtime pageant coach Thom Brodeur announced on Instagram that he had acquired the Miss USA and Miss Teen USA pageants as the new president, chairman, and CEO.
 Despite Rose stating on the official Miss USA accounts that she was still the owner, the Miss Universe Organization later issued a press release affirming that Brodeur had in fact acquired the exclusive licenses to the pageants.

+On April 21, 2026, BDE Miss USA, LLC, the franchise owner of the Miss USA and Miss Teen USA Organization had announced a landmark international partnership with the Miss Teen Universe Organization, allowing the winner of Miss Teen USA to compete at the Miss Teen Universe pageant.
+Under the agreement, Miss Teen USA will now serve as the official United States representative at Miss Teen Universe, the most prestigious international beauty competition for teens aged 14–18.